 When automation capabilities (which are detailed in the next section) are non-existent, you can expect several things to occur:

 - Predictive models are no longer accessible to data analysts and business owners.
 Only data scientists who are experienced in predictive analytics are able to build, deploy, interpret and monitor models.

-- The creation of models requires months of heavy lifting, with manually performed tasks like feature engineeringFeature engineering is the process of manipulating and transforming raw data into forms that are more valuable in a predictive model.
-Datasets offer many options… More, results visualization, and of course, the model-training process itself.
+- The creation of models requires months of heavy lifting, with manually performed tasks like feature engineering, results visualization, and of course, the model-training process itself.

 - If a model is successfully created, it will have taken months to reach a point where you can turn results into action and begin to realize business impacts.